ARastrojo/Metagenomics/UNIT_5_Functional  composition (marker gene)  Picrust2.md

 **manifest.tsv**

 See [Manifest file](https://github.com/qiime2/docs/blob/master/source/tutorials/importing.rst#fastq-manifest-formats) for more details.

+> We have selected only some of the samples for the example

 | sample-id | forward-absolute-filepath | reverse-absolute-filepath |
 | --- | --- | --- |